gauravloj/gauravloj.github.io/_posts/2024-07-26-mediakind.md

 ### Voice Integration

-Since the main product is an streaming application, **Voice commands** is one of the most liked feature by the users.
+Since the main product is a streaming application, **Voice commands** is one of the most liked feature by the users.
+Approximately 50K subscribers were actively using this feature globally.
 This project is about integrating different Voice activated devices to the OTT application.
 Main idea is to parse the user's voice command to a compatible format and do the corresponding action on the application UI.
 Complexity in this approach comes in using different devices viz.
 Google home, Google mini, Google Assistant, Alexa, Baidu.